 In college, I interned at a MarTech company that sold email marketing optimization software.
-With their software, brands could finally gain visibility into their email program’s deliverability rate or inbox placement, which almost all email service providers, like MailChimp and Constant Contact, can’t do.
+With their software, brands could finally gain visibility into their email program’s deliverability rate or inbox placement, which almost all email service providers, like Constant Contact or MailChimp, can’t do.

 The business’ largest revenue stream was a channel partner program that enabled email service providers to sell my old company’s software to their own customers.
 And one day, at an all-hands meeting, our CEO showed us a slide that listed every single email service provider we partnered with and the amount of customers they all had.

 He told us this was our total addressable market.
 Then, he showed us a slide of how much of the market we had captured — it was a single digit percentage.
 Even though we generated $100 million in revenue per year, we were shocked at how little of the market we had secured.
 But it also helped us realize that we still had plenty of room to grow, which motivated us to win as much of the market as possible.

 Whether you want to start a new company and gauge its industry’s profit potential or forecast a realistic revenue growth goal for your business, measuring your total addressable market is a crucial first step you must take.
 To help you do this, we’ve put together a guide that’ll teach you exactly what total addressable market is and the best way to calculate it.

 Total addressable market or TAM refers to the total market demand for a product or service.
 It’s the most amount of revenue a business can possibly generate by selling their product or service in a specific market.

 Unless they're a monopoly, most companies can’t capture the total addressable market for their product or service.
 Even if a company just has one competitor, it would still be extremely difficult for them to convince an entire market to only buy their product or service.

 That’s why most companies also measure their serviceable available market to determine how many customers they can realistically reach with their marketing and sales channels.
 Additionally, they gauge their share of market to understand the size of their actual target market.